Light-Wizzard/WeBookServer/README.md

-I was going to write this as a bash script, but decided not to for many reasons, in fact, I decided to write it as a Service, and that takes a bit more work, and I also want it to work with HaProxy and Monit, more on that later, but I realized that the bash scripts were limiting me to the above, and not Qt, so why do that to myself or others.
+I was going to write this as a bash script, but decided not to for many reasons, in fact, I decided to write it as a Service, and that takes a bit more work, and I also want it to work with Description [HAProxy](https://github.com/haproxy/haproxy) and [Monit](https://github.com/arnaudsj/monit), more on that later, but I realized that the bash scripts were limiting me to the above, and not Qt, so why do that to myself or others.